hathitrust/hathitrust_catalog_indexer/README.md

 ## How to do the basics

+### Putting a new solr configuration into place

+* On `beeftea-2`, go to `/htsolr/catalog/bin/ht_catalog_indexer` and `git
+  pull` to get up to date
+* Shut down the catalog indexing solr with `systemctl stop solr-current-catalog`.
+* Copy the new configuration over:
+  * `cd /htsolr/catalog/cores/catalog`
+  * `rm -rf conf`
+  * `rm core.properties`
+  * `cp -r /htsolr/catalog/bin/ht_catalog_indexer/solr/catalog/conf .`
+* (Optional) If your new solr config requires a full reindex, go ahead and get rid of the data with `rm -rf data`
+* Fire solr back up: `systemctl start solr-current-catalog`
+* Give it a minute and then go to http://beeftea-2.umdl.umich.edu:9033/solr` to make sure the core came back up.
+* Do whatever indexing needs doing.

 ### Indexing

 Note that "today's file" is "the file that became available today", which